patrickbucher/sicp/diary.md

 So I have to face a tough decision: Skipping exercise 2.92 (after some initial thinking) and finishing the chapter, or giving up at this point.

+Having written down my notes on exercise 2.92, I came to the conclusion that it is too hard for me now, because I have no idea how to implement factorization of terms.
+So I skip exercise 2.92 and attempt the rest of the chapter.

+Having glanced at chapter 3, I came to the conclusion that continuing with chapter 3 is way more important for acquiring functional programming skills than sitting over a generic arithmetic system for much longer.
+So I'll try to do the rest of chapter 2, but shortcut the exercises if they focus too much on maths rather than programming.

+I also glanced at chapter 4 and 5, in which compilers and computer architecture are the main topics.
+Those are interesting, but I'll consider a break after chapter 3.

 # 2023-01-21 (Sa)

 After some struggles with the result data structure, I was able to finish